jamesryan83/Cuizine-king/CODE.md

 ## /Data folder

-This is all in the /data folder.
 The data is for the database and for client side ajax requests.
 The postcode data is real data but all the rest is made up data.

 /data/pages
     temporary fake data for when developing website pages.
 Used from ajax